macicco/pysat/source/tutorial.rst

        return mean_val

 Since bounds are attached to the Instrument object, the start and stop dates for the season are no longer required as inputs.
+If a user forgets to specify the bounds, the loop will start on the first day of data and end on the last day.

 .. code:: python